Docs

 Ship Memories

-When you mark a brief as shipped, Circuit writes a memory.
+When you mark a spec as shipped, Circuit writes a memory.
 It records:

 • Theme of the shipped feature